Bradley Hills Elementary After-School Program Leader Accused of Indecent Exposure

 An after-school program facilitator at Bradley Hills Elementary School and Cabin John Middle School was arrested on six counts of indecent exposure on Friday, according to school officials.

-In a letter to Bradley Hills families Friday afternoon, Principal Karen Caroscio told parents Ji-Ho No was arrested after “an incident” on May 21.
+In a letter to Bradley Hills families Friday afternoon, Principal Karen Caroscio told parents Ji-Ho No, a 21-year-old from Montgomery Village, was arrested after “an incident” on May 21.